Hiking to Playa Blanca Santa Marta, Colombia

-Hiking from Santa Marta to Playa Blanca was the most “off the beaten path” thing I did while in Santa Marta.
+Hiking to Playa Blanca in Santa Marta was the most “off the beaten path” thing I did while in Santa Marta.
 My intention that day was to go to Bahia Concha.
-When I arrived in town I realized that I didn’t bring enough money, so I hiked to Playa Blanca instead.
+When I arrived in town I realized that I didn’t bring enough money, so I hiked to Santa Marta’s Playa Blanca instead.

 The normal way to get to Playa Blanca is to catch a boat from Rodadero.
 From looking at the map I thought it might be possible to hike from Santa Marta to Playa Blanca along the coast.
 This would allow me to go to some of the more secluded beaches on the way also.
 I soon found that to be incorrect, along with a few more things on the map.

 Be Prepared on Your AdventuresGet Your Copy of Wilderness and Travel Medicine Today